christiankithimaomba-cyber/spectral-reduction-framework/README.md

 ## Overview

-This repository contains the complete Lean 4 formalisation of the **Spectral Reduction Lemma (Kithima's Lemma)** and its application to the resolution of **40 famous mathematical problems**, including four Millennium Prize Problems (P = NP, Riemann hypothesis, Birch–Swinnerton-Dyer, Yang–Mills mass gap), Hilbert’s 6th and 8th problems, the Beal conjecture, Landau's problems, the Fuglede conjecture (dimensions 1–4), the Barnette conjecture, and many others in number theory, combinatorics, graph theory, theoretical computer science, mathematical physics, algebraic number theory, as well as practical challenges in AI, compression, puzzles, decipherment, cryptography and planning.
+This repository contains the complete Lean 4 formalisation of the **Spectral Reduction Lemma (Kithima's Lemma)** and its application to the resolution of **40 famous mathematical problems**, including four Millennium Prize Problems (P = NP, Riemann hypothesis, Birch–Swinnerton-Dyer, Yang–Mills mass gap), Hilbert's 6th and 8th problems, the Beal conjecture, Landau's problems, the Fuglede conjecture (dimensions 1–4), the Barnette conjecture, and many others in number theory, combinatorics, graph theory, theoretical computer science, mathematical physics, algebraic number theory, as well as practical challenges in AI, compression, puzzles, decipherment, cryptography and planning.

 The lemma transforms any discrete decision problem that admits a SAT encoding into the extraction of the ground state of a spectral Hamiltonian